Monroeville, California

-Monroeville (also, Munroeville), named for its founder U. P. Monroe, was the county seat of Colusa County from 1851 to 1853.
-It was located 15 mi north of Butte City, near the mouth of Stony Creek in northeastern Glenn County, at an elevation of 128 feet (39 m).
+Monroeville (also, Munroeville), named for its founder U. P. Monroe, was a town located near the Sacramento River in Glenn County, California.
+It was located 15 mi north of Butte City, near the mouth of Stony Creek, at an elevation of 128 feet (39 m).

+From 1851 until 1853, Monroeville was the county seat of Colusi County.
 The people of the community of Colusa fought for and eventually won the right to become the County Seat in 1853.
+62 residents were recorded to have lived in the community as of 1852; records after 1853 are non-existent.
+Monroeville disappeared from maps by 1874, and the only remaining trace of the town is a cemetery.

+Settler William B. Ide, leader of the Bear Flag Revolt of 1846, died in Monroeville in 1852.
 A post office operated at Monroeville from 1853 to 1862.
 The area containing Monroeville was eventually absorbed into Glenn County when that county was formed in 1891.